james-gaoxu/AI-Chatbot-ESP32/README.md

 - /config.h - this should contain all the port specification of your own config GPIO port
 - /my_esp32s3_board.cc - this should define the logic of conversation trigger method, audio get method, audio out method, and optional display method.

-Finally, you will need to go to https://xiaozhi.me/ and register and account from the console for the API usage.
+Finally, you will need to go to https://xiaozhi.me/ and register an account from the console for the API usage.